-Calling out and getting up: why children do it
+Getting out of bed or calling out: why children do it

-Also, from around nine months, children can begin to develop separation anxiety, so they might want you to stay with them at bedtime.
+Also, from around nine months, children can develop separation anxiety, so they might want you to stay with them at bedtime.
 Or sometimes children want to stay up with the family.

 And sometimes children might suddenly start having bedtime or sleep issues after a big change or loss in their lives.
 This can be a sign that they’re having some stress or anxiety.